What is child inclusive mediation?

 - The child may be a part of the decision-making processes without putting the pressure on them.

-- It gives the parents an understanding of how the child is feeling/coping.
+- It gives the parents an understanding of how the child is feeling/coping with parental separation.

-- Last but not least, it ensures that all parties are focussed on the child’s best interests.
+- Importantly, child-inclusive mediation ensures all parties remain focused on the child’s best interests.

-Child inclusive mediation is not for everyone, it is another option that can be considered.
-If you would like to discuss your personal circumstances with an experienced family lawyer, call (07) 3221 4300 or email [email protected], or fill in our online form here to arrange an appointment.
+If you would like to discuss your personal circumstances with an experienced family lawyer, call (07) 3221 4300, email [email protected], or fill in our online form here to arrange an appointment with one of our family law solicitors.
+If you need assistance with arranging mediation, contact Michael Lynch Mediations by emailing [email protected] today.